FACTBOX-Reaction to the killing of UK lawmaker David Amess | Politics

 FACTBOX-Reaction to the killing of UK lawmaker David Amess

-Our thoughts and sincere sympathies are with family, friends and political colleagues of Sir David Amess MP."
-NICOLA STURGEON, FIRST MINISTER OF SCOTLAND "This is awful beyond words.
-All my thoughts and prayers are with Sir David’s loved ones."
-LIZ TRUSS, UK FOREIGN MINISTER "Devastated to hear the terrible news about Sir David Amess MP.
+"David was a man who believed passionately in this country and in its future and we have lost today a fine public servant and a much loved friend and colleague and our thoughts are very much today with his wife, his children and his family."
+CARRIE JOHNSON, WIFE OF PRIME MINISTER JOHNSON "Absolutely devastating news about Sir David Amess.

-A British lawmaker in Prime Minister Boris Johnson's Conservative Party was stabbed to death on Friday in a church by a man who walked into a meeting with voters from his electoral district, police said.
+A British lawmaker was stabbed to death on Friday at a meeting with voters from his constituency.

-Below is reaction to the death of David Amess: CARRIE JOHNSON, WIFE OF PRIME MINISTER JOHNSON
+Below is reaction to the death of David Amess: BORIS JOHNSON, PRIME MINSTER

+"Above all he was one of the kindest, nicest, most gentle people in politics.
+"David was a man who believed passionately in this country and in its future and we have lost today a fine public servant and a much loved friend and colleague and our thoughts are very much today with his wife, his children and his family."

 JOAO VALE DE ALMEIDA, EU AMBASSADOR TO THE UK "Very shocked by the news of the death of MP Sir David Amess following a horrific attack.
 Our heartfelt condolences go out to his family and loved ones."